Mar-Issah/React-Exercise-Tracker/ReadMe.md

 # React Exercise Tracker

-A project to practise my skills in Node.js/ Express and MongoDb
+A project to practice my skills in Node.js/ Express and MongoDb

 ## About The Project
 This is a Node. js (with Express. js) and MongoDb application.
 React Exercise tracker is a web application which allows user to create and store username and exercises (description, duration and date).